Mary Worth is a soap-opera style comic strip by Allen Saunders.

-- The storyline was contrasted with Jeff becoming obsessed with his Ipad and Mary Worth vehomently denying being anti-technology (going so far as to reminding Jeff that she has a computer) when he accused her of being an old fuddy duddy for not being Ipad crazy.
+- The storyline was contrasted with Jeff becoming obsessed with his iPad and Mary Worth vehemently denying being anti-technology (going so far as to reminding Jeff that she has a computer) when he accused her of being an old fuddy duddy for not being iPad crazy.

 - Ripped from the Headlines: Wilbur and Dawn survive the "Italian ship disaster" of 2012.
 A disaster that they were a part of in part because of Game of Thrones.
 Following her break-up with her boyfriend, Dawn started obsessively watching the first season DVD set and fixated on Ned Stark's death as proof that the world was a horrible place with nothing good ever happens.

 - A kidnapper taking the kid to a diner, and being distracted with desserts while the employees call the cops.
 Was also big news story at one time.
 Though this one is just vague enough that it could be a coincidence.